Sarah Coyte

-Sarah Jane Cady (née Coyte; born 30 March 1991) is an Australian cricketer from Camden, New South Wales.
+Sarah Jane Coyte; born 30 March 1991) is an Australian cricketer from Camden, New South Wales.
 A right-arm medium fast bowler, Coyte has taken a total of 100 wickets for the national women's team across Tests, ODIs and T20Is.
 She currently plays for the Melbourne Renegades in the Women's Big Bash League (WBBL).

 In addition to her bowling prowess, Coyte has proven to be a handy lower-order batter and notable performer in tournament finals.
 She has won two world championships with Australia, seven WNCL championships with New South Wales and South Australia, and one WBBL championship with the Sydney Sixers.
 Her successful cricket career was established and maintained despite an ongoing battle with anorexia nervosa and other mental health issues which prompted a premature, albeit temporary, retirement from the game in 2017.